State crime profile · 2024

 Montana Crime Rates: Safest & Most Dangerous Cities

-Crime data for 44 cities and 56 counties in Montana (MT), ranked from safest to most dangerous.
-Data from 114 law enforcement agencies.
+Crime data for 44 cities and 56 counties in Montana (MT), ranked safest to most dangerous from 114 reporting agencies.

 Montana (MT) reported 4,849 violent crimes and 18,714 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 114 law enforcement agencies.
 That translates to a statewide violent crime rate of 426.4 per 100,000 residents and a property crime rate of 1645.6 per 100,000 against a reporting population of 1,137,233.
 The PlainCrime dataset indexes 44 Montana cities and 56 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.